Homemade Taco Seasoning Recipe

 What sort of activities do you like to bring along on road trips?
 Any of the things I listed interest you?

 Road trips with kids can be a fun adventure, but let’s be honest, they can also come with endless “Are we there yet?” questions.
 Keeping kids entertained is key to a smooth and mostly stress-free journey.
-Whether you’re heading out on a weekend getaway or a cross-country drive, I hope I’ve helped inspire you with what we’re bringing along!
+Whether you’re heading out on a weekend getaway or a cross-country drive, I hope I’ve helped inspire you with the road trip activities that we’re bringing along!

 road trip activities